dmitriz/tiny-cps/README.md

 Tiny but powerful goodies for Continuation-Passing-Style (CPS) functions

 # Migration notice
-The most advanced version of this package is migrating to https://www.npmjs.com/package/cpsfy
+The more recent and advanced version of this package has migrated to https://www.npmjs.com/package/cpsfy

 Please use `cpsfy` instead of `tiny-cps`